Anger as Mexico's Covid-19 czar hits the beach

 Many in Mexico are livid at the apparent hypocrisy of the Johns Hopkins-trained epidemiologist, whose message of Quédate en casa, or Stay at Home, has become a household phrase.
 Since the start of the pandemic, López-Gatell has held nightly press conferences widely broadcast in Mexico, in which he urges people to properly wear masks and practice social distancing.

+Online, people expressed anger that López-Gatell would travel at a time when medical personnel are under such strain.
+"When thousands of doctors haven't seen their families in Mexico or have died, when tens of thousands of health professionals can't dream of taking vacation, comes a photo," wrote Xavier Tello, a Mexico City health policy analyst.

-Part of his last tweet before the new year urged followers,"...to prevent infections, please stay at home."
+In a recent tweet, López-Gatell himself urged followers,"...to prevent infections, please stay at home."
 But he has clearly ignored his own advice and that of Claudia Sheinbaum — the mayor of Mexico City, where López-Gatell lives — who is urging people to not go out unless absolutely necessary.

 In hard-hit Mexico City, nearly 30 public hospitals report they have reached 100% percent capacity, while many others are approaching that mark.
 The metropolis returned to Red Alert, the country's highest coronavirus warning indicator, more than two weeks ago.
 That forced many businesses to temporarily close amidst a mandate to cease all non-essential activity until at least Sunday.
 And yet the deputy health secretary traveled from Mexico City anyway.